-The following are the related party transactions recorded at the exchange amount as agreed to by the parties for the years ended December 31, 2022 and 2021, respectively:
+The following are the related party transactions recorded at the exchange amount as agreed to by the parties for the years ended December 31, 2023 and 2022, respectively:

-- Included in office expenses are amounts totaling \$150,881 (2021 \$131,079) for accounting, IT and management services provided by Halstone Corporate Services, a company related to the Corporation through Gavin Nelson, CFO of Doré, and an officer of Halstone. - (b) Included in consulting expenses are amounts totaling \$300,004 (2021 \$300,004) for exploration consulting and management services paid to EDM Mining & Metals Advisory, a company related to the Corporation through Ernest Mast, President and CEO of the Corporation, as well as EDM. - (c) As part of the CBay asset acquisition (see note 8), the Corporation issued promissory notes to Ocean Partners Investment Limited, a company related to the Corporation through Brent Omland, Director of AmAuCu and Doré, and an officer of Ocean Partners Ltd. At December 31, 2022, the fair value of the promissory notes has been determined to be \$Nil (2021 - \$Nil).
+- (a) Included in office expenses are amounts totaling \$138,690 (2022 \$150,881) for accounting, IT and management services provided by Halstone Corporate Services, a company related to the Corporation through Gavin Nelson, CFO of Doré, and an officer of Halstone. - (b) Included in consulting expenses are amounts totaling \$198,198 (2022 \$300,004) for exploration consulting and management services paid to EDM Mining & Metals Advisory, a company related to the Corporation through Ernest Mast, President and CEO of the Corporation, as well as EDM. - (c) As part of the CBay asset acquisition (see note 8), the Corporation issued promissory notes to Ocean Partners Investment Limited, a company related to the Corporation through Brent Omland, Director of Doré, and an officer of Ocean Partners Ltd. At December 31, 2023, the fair value of the promissory notes has been determined to be \$Nil (2022 \$Nil). - (d) During the year, the Corporation received a short-term credit facility (see note 7), from Ocean Partners U.K. Limited, a company related to the Corporation through Brent Omland, Director of Doré, and an officer of Ocean Partners U.K. Ltd. At December 31, 2023, the fair value of the facility has been determined to be \$250,706 (2022 - \$Nil).
+The facility was repaid in full on January 8, 2024.